790gradml/gradML/supervised/classification_fundamentals.md

 > $$ or equivalently, $\mathbb{P}(h(X) \neq Y) \geq \mathbb{P}\left(h^*(X) \neq Y\right)$.

-Related to the manipulations of
-Theorem <a href="#thm:bayes" data-reference-type="ref"
-data-reference="thm:bayes">1</a> is a helpful exercise below:
+Related to the manipulations of the BC-Optimality Theorem is a helpful exercise below:

 {: .exercise}
 > Verify the following useful formula: